Sing Song Physics: is songwriting an effective way to engage the public with research?

 Catchy songs are great way to make a message ‘stick’, but can we use song to enthuse young people about science?
 Michaela Livingstone-Banks (MPLS PE Facilitator) shares what she learnt from this University Seed Funded project that explored exactly this.

 In short: yes.
-You can watch one of the resulting videos below and watch all of them here.
+You can watch one of the resulting videos below:

 At a Glance